llucbrell/audrey2/readme.md

 //you can show success on the console too audrey.err("S001", "I'm Alive!");
-//or pass some auxiliar to print in the same line adrey.err("S002", "This is a new kind of plant!", cli.name);
+//or pass some auxiliar to print in the same line adrey.err("S002", "This is a new kind of plant!", objectView.advise);
 audrey.encore();
 ```
+## Debugger

+Audrey-two debugger treat the erros as strings, never break the flow of your program.
+Is builded to guide your users throught the use of your program.
+You can pass two simple strings or two strings and an auxiliar object that will be printed on the console.

 ![](https://raw.githubusercontent.com/llucbrell/audrey2/master/captura2.png)